 Horn of Africa region that is Ethiopia and Eritrea is part of the East Africa elephant population’s region hosting 86,373 elephants with Ethiopia hosting 1,017 while Eritrea have zero elephants from 96 individual elephants in 2007.

 This sub region have experienced a multitude of conservation challenges that has caused the region lose her 90% elephants as well as protected areas.
 This campaign “ Ivory Belongs to Elephants “ will enhance on the regional and government emphasis in the conservation which in embracing a “ National wide Public Awareness Campaign on the need of wildlife conservation” amidst the unsustainable agriculture and livestock expansion.
-This walk is scheduled for July 20th 2019 will share more details.
+This walk is scheduled for early next year 2020 will share more details.
 This walk will cover 3450km in 115 days.
 The walk will start in Nairobi- Thika- Kirinyaga- Embu- Meru- Isiolo- Marsabit- Moyale-Omo National Park- Stephanie Wildlife Sanctuary , Jinka- Shashamane- Addis Ababa- Babile Elephant Sanctuary- Awash- Gewana- Mile Serdo -Mersa Adigrat to Asmara (Eritrea).

 1. Branding at all pre-event networking and post event publicity scheduled including the flag-off on July 2019